What is Dharma ransomware?

 Dharma ransomware execution process

-The execution process of the Dharma ransomware is relatively typical for this type of malware.
+The execution process of the Dharma ransomware is relatively typical for this type of malware such as WannaCry.
 After the executable file makes its way into an infected system and runs, the main malicious activity begins.
 After the start of execution, the ransomware deletes shadow copies.
 After it encrypts all targeted files, Dharma drops a ransom note on the desktop.

 Dharma ransomware distribution